damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

 1. [ ] People Ops: [Add team member](https://about.gitlab.com/handbook/people-operations/#add-expensify) to Expensify (if employee).
 1. [ ] People Ops: Add new team member to the info sheets of the next Summit if applies.
 1. [ ] People Ops: [Create a profile](https://about.gitlab.com/handbook/people-operations/#add-egencia) on [Egencia](https://about.gitlab.com/handbook/travel/) for new team member.
-1. [ ] New team member: schedule 10 calls of 30 mins with 10 different colleagues to get to know our team.
+1. [ ] New team member: schedule 10 calls of 30 mins with 10 different colleagues to get to know your team.
    1. [ ] call with ___
    1. [ ] call with ___
    1. [ ] call with ___